Best long term care insurance quotes online.

 So, for many people, planning is essential in order to obtain the necessary funds required to pay for such care.
 And long-term care insurance is one of the best ways to ensure that you won’t have to dip into savings if you require this important, and expensive, care.

-There are a number of good reasons to consider buying a long term care insurance policy, with the primary reason being that this type of insurance can help you to protect assets from the high cost of care.
+There are a number of good reasons to consider buying a policy, with the primary reason being that this type of insurance can help you to protect assets from the high cost of long term care.

 According to Genworth’s 2017 Cost of Care Survey, the average monthly cost of a semi-private room in a skilled nursing home facility (in 2017) was over $7,100.
 This equates to an annual cost of over $85,000.